Top 6 Most Funded AI Startups

 Modal

-Serverless cloud for AI/ML workloads with simple deployment
+Serverless cloud for AI/ML workloads with simple Python-native deployment

 #50